-This simulation helps consolidate your recommendation for the patient to be fitted with the flexibility of programmable technology, which allows the hearing instrument to "grow" with the hearing loss for the life of the instrument.
+This helps consolidate your recommendation for the client to be fitted with flexibile, programmable technology, allowing the hearing instrument to "grow" with the hearing loss for the life of the instrument.

-It is useful to simulate the effect of a drop in the patient's hearing.
+It is useful to simulate the effect of a drop in the client's hearing.
 Most presbycusic hearing losses are characterized by gradually declining hearing thresholds.
 It is not unusual to see a drop of 5 to 10dB in thresholds over a 3 year period.
 This simulation is used in conjunction with your recommendation to fit programmable hearing instruments that can be adjusted for changes in hearing levels for the life of the hearing aid.
 This adds validity to the added cost of high end program hearing instruments.